-There are a total of 11.5 taught courses available in Year 1 and students must pass at least 8 (allowing for course weightings - see Section 5.2) to qualify for the PG Diploma (with an average of at least 60% to progress to Year 2).
+In Year 1 students may take up to 10 courses, 5 each semester, and students must pass at least 8 (including the 3 mandatory courses) with an average of at least 60% to progress to Year 2.
 You may wish to discuss with your personal tutor the most appropriate courses for you to take in order to succeed on the programme.